 Efficiency: Wall time divided by CPU time.
 This indicated the percentage of time used doing calculation instead of doing I/O or servicing other tasks.
 This is important for pledges and VO admins.

-Monetary Cost: A estimation of the equivalent monetary cost of the accounted work, this is only indicative.
+Monetary Cost: An estimation of the equivalent monetary cost of the accounted work, this is only indicative.

 Time period: All queries are limited to a time period expressed in months, and which can go from January 2004 to the present.